Pfizer confirms COVID pill's results, potency versus omicron

 President Joe Biden called Pfizer’s drug “another potentially powerful tool in our fight against the virus,” in a statement Tuesday.

 The U.S. government has agreed to purchase enough of Pfizer’s drug to treat 10 million people.
-But Pfizer executives have indicated that initial supplies will be limited, with only have enough to treat tens of thousands of people before the end of the year.
-By March the company hopes to ramp up production to provide millions of courses of treatment.
+But company executives have indicated that initial supplies will be limited, with only enough to treat tens of thousands of people before the end of the year.
+By March Pfizer hopes to ramp up production to provide millions of courses of treatment.

 Both companies initially studied their drugs in unvaccinated adults who face the gravest risks from COVID-19, due to older age or health problems, such as asthma or obesity.